jeff-pal/objectHasNullValue/README.md

 # Swiss Army Knife (SAK)

-SAK is a JavaScript small library that provides usefull algorithms tha might help you save time in your daily work.
+SAK is a JavaScript small library that provides useful algorithms tha might help you to save time in your daily work.

 # Methods